IvanGodinez21/discord-streamrole/README.md

 const Streamrole = require("discord-streamrole");

 Streamrole(bot, {
-	live :  "LIVE" // LIVE is the ROL that a live streamer acquires | you can change LIVE for other role name that you want to use
+	live :  "LIVE", // LIVE is the ROL that a live streamer acquires | you can change LIVE for other role name that you want to use console : true // You can enable or disable the console.log from the package if you want | Use true to enable and use false to disable
 });
 ```
 ## Usage for people who has a specific role in the discord server